-Pursuant to our past communications, I am a Senior Citizens, physically disable d.
+Pursuant to our past communications, I am a Senior Citizens, physically disabled.
 In past years, I have benefited from quality services from The Council On Aging.
 For numerous years, I needed help to repair the pipes for my Bathroom Shower.
-I requested help from the Council On Aging and Communicated my needs to You!
+I requested help from the Council On Aging and communicated my needs to You!

-Upon communicating my shower repair needs to you, I received a very positive response.
+Upon communicating my shower repain needs to you, I received a very positive response.
 You insured that I had quality technicians to remove the damaged pipes and replace them with new pipes Additionally, during the repair process the holes in the downstairs ceiling and all repairs were completed.

-I appreciate the quality services that I received from the knowledgeable technicians.
-Consequently, I now have a fully operating Bathroom Shower!

-expenses of one month of my Duke

-Bill.
-I can now pay, more easily, each

-of help from the Council On Aging.

-I highly appreciate Your Superb,

-Cutstanding, and Caring Responses

-to my Home Requests, as a

-Representative of the Council On Aging!
+I appreciate the quality services that I received from the Knowledgeable technicians.
+Consequently, I now have a fully operating Bathroom Shower !
+Additionally, You aided me with the expenses of one month of my Duke Bill.
+I can now pay, more easily, each Month in a timely manner, because of help from the Council On Aging.
+I highly appreciate Your Superb, Outstanding, and Caring Responses to my Home Requests, as a Representative of the Council On Aging!
 Thank You, Again!
+Respectfully, Tose.

+Ken Wilson

-Respectfully, Rose Cc: Ken Wilson Managing Enrollment
+Managing Enrollment